-Patrolling the streets with robots: Expert's forecast until 2031According to an expert, robotic police officers will be patrolling our streets by 2031.
-These real-life “Robocops” will be capable of detecting, pursuing, and apprehending suspects, said Professor Ivan San from the University of Delaware in an interview with the online portal Daily Mail.
-He explained that police forces worldwide are already facing challenges in controlling rising crime rates and organized criminal networks due to personnel shortages.
+Professor Ivan San of the University of Delaware told the Daily Mail that robotic police officers could be patrolling our streets by 2031.
+These real-life ‘Robocops’ would be capable of detecting, pursuing, and apprehending suspects.
+He said police forces worldwide are already struggling to control rising crime rates and organized criminal networks because of personnel shortages.

-Humanoid robots are already in use in China, and Professor San anticipates that this concept will soon take root in other countries as well.
-He predicts that by 2031, robotic police will be able to recognize human faces to identify criminals, pursue them, and make arrests.
-Today, , and this technology is continuously improving.
+Humanoid robots are already in use in China, and Professor San expects the idea will spread to other countries.
+He predicts that by 2031 robotic police will be able to recognize faces to identify suspects, pursue them, and make arrests.
+Today that technology is already improving.

 Technical Capabilities and Effectiveness

-While robots will likely need a human partner, they will become indispensable in dangerous situations.
-According to the professor, their capabilities are virtually limitless: for instance, during a robbery, they can take complete control of the situation.
+While robots will likely still work alongside human officers, they could become indispensable in dangerous situations.
+The professor says their capabilities are extensive: for example, during a robbery they could take control of the scene.

-The expert provided impressive examples of the technical advantages of machines:
+The expert provided examples of the technical advantages of machines:

-• During a chase, their systems automatically scan biometric data and physical characteristics of the individual.
+- During a chase, their systems automatically scan biometric data and the individual’s physical characteristics.

 A regular officer cannot achieve such feats.
 Despite the complex legal and ethical issues involved, the professor believes that the emergence of robotic police is inevitable.
 “The use of force and high-speed pursuits is not a fantasy; it’s a reality that is approaching,” he emphasized.
 The expert predicts that these robots will take on direct law enforcement duties within a few years.